 - Olive Oil

-- Tzatziki Sauce for Serving (Optional): I love this recipe with store bought or homemade tzatziki sauce.
+- Tzatziki Sauce for Serving (Optional): I love these salmon skewers with store bought or homemade tzatziki sauce.
 Other great sauce options to try with this grilled salmon are chimichurri sauce or homemade basil pesto.

 - Metal Tongs